Freediving: Spearfishing

 Spearfishing is an ancient method of fishing that has been used throughout the world for millennia.
 Early civilizations were familiar with the custom of spearing fish from rivers and streams using sharpened sticks.

 Today modern spearfishing makes use of elastic powered spearguns and slings, or compressed gas pneumatic powered spearguns, to strike the hunted fish.
 Specialised techniques and equipment have been developed for various types of aquatic environments and target fish.
 Spearfishing may be done using free-diving, snorkelling, or scuba diving techniques.
 Spearfishing while using scuba equipment is illegal in some countries.
 The use of mechanically powered spearguns is also outlawed in some countries and jurisdictions.
 Spearfishing is highly selective, normally uses no bait and has limited by-catch.

 Collection of shellfish

-Some types of shellfish are collected by freediving.
-Examples include the historical recreational collection of abalone in South Africa, before illegal harvesting reduced stocks to levels which resulted in recreational collection being banned indefinitely.
-This did not stop the illegal harvesting as it was very lucrative.
+Various cultures have collected shellfish by freediving for "possibly thousands" of years.
+One example is the historical recreational collection of abalone in South Africa, before illegal harvesting reduced stocks to levels which resulted in recreational collection being banned indefinitely.
+This did not completely stop illegal harvesting, because selling illegally harvested abalone remained lucrative.